When I Have Fears

 "When I Have Fears" is an Elizabethan sonnet by the English Romantic poet John Keats.
 The 14-line poem is written in iambic pentameter and consists of three quatrains and a couplet.
 Keats wrote the poem between 22 and 31 January 1818.
-It was published (posthumously) in 1848 in Life, Letters, and Literary Remains, of John Keats by Richard Monckton Milnes.
+It was published (posthumously) in 1848 in Life, Letters, and Literary Remains, of John Keats, edited by Richard Monckton Milnes.